 Jonian Dolphin Conservation offer dolphin watching days as a way to find their work.
 You will actively participate in sailing on board their boats, designed and built specifically to help guests get involved in conservation activities for the protection of cetaceans that have lived in these waters for over 4,000 years.

 The Cinque Terre is a coastal area within Liguria, in the northwest of Italy.
 It lies in the west of La Spezia Province, and comprises five villages: Monterosso al Mare, Vernazza, Corniglia, Manarola, and Riomaggiore.
 The coastline, the five villages, and the surrounding hillsides are all part of the Cinque Terre National Park a UNESCO World Heritage Site.

 Where to stay

-The Voyage Privé website give up to 70% discount on luxury beach holidays and exclusive hotel deals in Italy.
+Before you start thinking about what to pack for Italy and where to stay, the Voyage Privé website give up to 70% discount on luxury beach holidays and exclusive hotel deals in Italy.
 Whether you want a five star family holiday in a well known Sardinian resort or a small, exclusive Tuscan village, they’ve scoured the country for the best deals.